Frequently Asked Questions

 Under the Health and Safety at Work Act 1974 organisations are required to take measures to control that risk.

-If you are unsure about your obligations, ask us for more information: firstname.lastname@example.org
+If you are unsure about your obligations, contact us for more information.

 I understand that as an employer I must have a Stress Policy in place.
 Where can I find information on how to write a Stress Policy?

-HSE and CIPD recommend a relevant Stress Policy is best practice and should include a Management Standards and/ or a Psychosocial Risk Management approach.
+HSE and CIPD recommend a relevant Stress Policy is best practice and should include a Management Standards and / or a Psychosocial Risk Management approach.
 Certainly, having a Stress Policy is best practice and where appropriate, the risk assessment will recommend that a Stress Policy should be held.
 The Health and Safety Executive have a model Stress Policy on their web site.
-Go to http://www.hse.gov.uk/stress/pdfs/examplepolicy.pdf.
-Many of our members can advise on Risk Assesment, Stress Policy and positive approaches to managing stress in the workplace.
+Click Here to download an example policy in pdf format from hse.gov.uk.
+Any of our members can advise on Risk Assessment, Stress Policy and positive approaches to managing stress in the workplace.